CBHS Health logo

 Take regular breaks from any prolonged activity that might strain your eyes.
 Try adjusting the lighting, turn down air conditioning and use a humidifier to increase moisture in the air.
 Rest is the best treatment, especially if you can link the strain to a particular activity.

-If you experience any of those symptoms without an obvious cause, see your optician or your GP.
+If you experience any of those symptoms without an obvious cause, see your optometrist or your GP.

 Cataracts